Approximate Release Date: October 15, 1992

 But still, there are much better scrolling shooters to play than Strike Gunner S.T.G.

-Tomorrow: Randomly capitalized letters in game names rarely bodes well, but I’ll give BlaZeon: The Bio-Cyborg Challenge a fair shot.
+Tomorrow: Randomly capitalized letters in-game names rarely bode well, but I’ll give BlaZeon: The Bio-Cyborg Challenge a fair shot.